Last Updated on November 29, 2019 by Christine Kaaloa

 Watch Cappadocia : Cave Hotels, Turkish Baths, Göreme & Kelebek Hotel

-DO the balloon ride
+12. Do the balloon ride

 Watch my Guide to Hot Air Ballooning in Cappadocia | Sights of Cappadocia

-Take a color-coded tour
+13. Take a color-coded tour

+Yes!
+The history here is remarkable and you will appreciate traveling Cappadocia more when you learn about its past and how it came to be.
 Firstly, the tours are color-coded and all go in different directions.
 They each start at around 50 Euro.
 Lunch and entry fees are included, but drinks at lunch are not.

 Depending on who you speak to, there’s a contest between the Green and Blue.
 My hotel recommended the Blue tour because the places were more historical, etc.. and there were aspects like Sognali, which I’m glad I saw.
 Still, I wish I had taken the Green.
 The Green Tour is widely recommended because it tackles places that are much further away and that you definitely need a car for!

 Traveling Cappadocia, some of the trails are slippery slopes and the due to the porous land material, rocks can crumbly.
 Tread slowly and be prepared to slide.
 I brought runners on my Cappadocia trip and I regretted it.
 Definitely avoid flip flops and sandals.

 15. Bring vitamin C and cold medicine